HOW TO TURN KARL ELLER INTO AN OPPORTUNITY

 Creativity is Seeing What Others Don't

 Funny thing.
-I've seen something Karl apparently didn't, just a few pages into his own book.
-Unfortunately, I can't do anything about it right now.
+I saw something Karl apparently didn't, just a few pages into his own book.
+Unfortunately, I can't do anything about it.
 But Karl can.
-I'd bet the holes in all my donuts it's a multi-million dollar billboard winner.
+I'd bet the holes in all my donuts it's a multi-big billboard winner.
 I can put it in seven little words, Mister.
 Drop by your college and I'll whisper 'em to you.

 And don't forget to flush.